 means any business, occupation, trade, profession, or craft carried on by an occupant of a dwelling unit as a use secondary to the residential use of the dwelling, and which does not change the character of the building in which it is located or have any exterior evidence of such secondary use.
 A minor home occupation will have no employees, other than those residing in the dwelling unit, and no more than 5 client visits per week, and no outdoor storage of any goods.
 A minor home occupation may include, but is not restricted to, offices of accountants, doctors, business and professional consultants, contractors, lawyers, bookkeepers, architects, catalogue sales, and minor repair shops, but does not include any development that may, in the opinion of the Development Authority, be considered to be a major home occupation.
 The distinctions between minor home occupations and major home occupations are more fully described in PART 5.16.

-Please complete Schedule B of Bylaw 2020-13 checking off the "Change of Address" box and return or drop it off to the front reception at the Town Hall or you may email the completed for to: email@example.com.
+Please complete Schedule B of the bylaw and check off the "Change of Address" box and return or drop it off to the front reception at the Town Hall or you may email the completed for to: email@example.com.

 Business Licenses are due by January 31 of each year, and a license expires at midnight on December 31 of that same year.
 Invoices are mailed in January to businesses in our database with the appropriate renewal fee identified.

-In order to pay your 2022 Business License fee and keep your account up to date please choose one of the following methods:
+In order to pay your yearly Business License fee and keep your account up to date please choose one of the following methods:

 |Type A||Retail Business/Service, Personal Service, Business Support Service, Recreation, Automotive Service/Repair, Fuel Bar/Service Station, Feed/Food Manufacturing, Fitness Centre, Laundry/Laundromat, Rental Agency, Apartment Building, Taxi, Communication Business, Professional, Consultant, Restaurant.||$100.00|